 Buffel Grass was seeding at the time of the assessment and was widespread across the offset site (Plate 1).
-Other environmental weeds observed included Red Natal Melinis repens and Flannel Weed Sida cordifolia, which were observed in small dense patches within the more disturbed areas (Plate 2).
-Native grasses were observed to be locally abundant in places, particularly in the less disturbed areas at the base of the ridgeline (Plate 3).
-Native species included Many-headed Wiregrass Aristida caput-medusae and White Spear-grass Aristida leptopoda.
+Other environmental weeds observed included Flannel Weed Sida cordifolia, which was observed in dense patches within the more disturbed areas (Plate 2).
+Small scattered patches of environmental weed Red Natal Grass Melinis repens was observed towards the northern extent of the offset area.